2024 Insperity Invitational money: Purse, winner’s share, updated prize money payout

 This tournament started with 78 players, and a cut was not made this week after two rounds.
 Every professional player in the field is paid for completing the event, but how much each player is paid at the 2024 Insperity Invitational from the correct 2024 Insperity Invitational full-field payout is based on their finish.

-Every player still in the field can improve their position in the final round of this 54-hole event that has now been shortened to 36 holes, played all on Saturday.
+Every player still in the field can improve their position in the final round of this 54-hole event with 36 holes played on Saturday.

 What else is on the line